bayunegara/project/README.md

 Database name : employeedb <br>
 Database connection configuration in "controller/databaseController.php" <br>
-Put all file into a folder w/ named "employee" and acces in web browser <br>
+Put all file into a folder w/ named "employee" and access in web browser <br>